-A second important parameter for the scaling up of sodium syntheses from either the NaOH (aq.) or NaBO2 (aq.) is the membrane lifetime.
-Sodium synthesis from NaBO2 preserves the membrane for a substantially longer time compared with extracting sodium from NaOH.
+A second important parameter for the scaling up of sodium syntheses from either the NaOCH, or NaBO2(aq.) is the membrane lifetime.
+Sodium synthesis from NaBO, preserves the membrane for a long time compared with extracting sodium from caustic soda.
+When sodium methoxide is used, the membrane durability is increased substantially from the aqueous NaBO2 results.
 The most preferable scenario is that the membrane can perform for a year or longer.
-In NaOH solutions the performance lifetime is far short of that time frame, and is an area of continuing research.
-The reason for membrane failure has not yet been determined.
+In caustic soda solutions, the performance lifetime is far short of that time frame, and it is the reason for using NaOCH, rather than NaOH.
+The reason for membrane failure in NaOH (aq.) has not yet been determined.
 It is not simply a chemical break down, as molten NaOH does not damage the membrane.
 However, in 50% NaOH evidence of membrane degradation can be observed after a single use.
-The mechanism of membrane degradation is likely associated with NaOH, water, and the passage of current.
+The mechanism of membrane degradation is likely associated with caustic soda, water, and the passage of current.
 Exposure to steam can also be problematic.
 In molten NaBO2•4H2O, which is 47% NaBO2 by weight, different behavior is seen even though a solution such as this one is reasonably basic.
 No visual evidence of membrane damage is observed after use.
-The lifetime of the membrane remains unknown, but appears substantially longer than the same membrane in hydroxide solutions.

-Reactor design: 1 kg Na/day.
-Sodium hydroxide was chosen for the initial modeling and demonstration scale project because it represents 75% of the sodium value needed to make NaBH4.
-Further, as NaOH is a byproduct of the borohydride synthesis, it is already present in the NaBH4 manufacturing facility.
-Finally, most of the engineering done for hydroxide cells will be directly applicable to cells employed to make Na metal from NaBO2.
+Reactor Design: 1 kg Na/day.
+Caustic soda was chosen for the initial modeling and demonstration scale project because it represents 75% of the sodium value needed to make NaBH4.
+Further, as caustic soda is a by-product of the borohydride synthesis, it is already present in the NaBH4 manufacturing facility.
+Finally, most of the engineering done for hydroxide electrochemical reactors will be directly applicable to electrochemical reactors employed to make sodium metal from sodium borate, and by extension, to the electrolysis of sodium methoxide (NaOCH7).

-All of the components of the sodium synthesis reactor have been modeled using Aspentech HYSYS.
-The materials compatibility testing efforts are currently underway.
-Selection of processing equipment is in progress.
-Construction of this pilot plant will commence in the latter half of calendar year 2006.
-A scale of 1 kg/ day of sodium was selected as first trial in the prototype demonstration process to commercialization.
-The cells are currently engineered to be stackable, meaning that to increase sodium production one only needs to put additional cells together (either in series or in parallel).
-Each cell will be capable of generating approximately 1 kg of sodium per day.
-For the initial stage only one cell will be operated, to be carried out in a dedicated fume hood facility diagrammed in Figure 4, designed specifically to handle the hazards associated with bringing together sodium metal and aqueous solutions.
-The cell itself is expected to be in its own sub-enclosure, which will contain a nitrogen atmosphere.
-The nitrogen will prevent ignition of any hydrogen-oxygen mixture that might form were the cell in an air environment.
+All of the components of the sodium synthesis reactor have been modeled using AspenTech HYSYS.
+The materials compatibility testing efforts were completed.
+Selection of processing equipment has also been completed.
+A scale of 1 kg/day of sodium was selected as first trial in the prototype demonstration process to commercialization.
+The electrochemical reactors are currently engineered to be stackable, meaning that to increase sodium production one only needs to put additional electrochemical reactors together (either in series or in parallel).
+Each electrochemical reactor will be capable of generating approximately 1 kg of sodium metal per day.
+For the initial stage only one electrochemical reactor will be operated, to be carried out in a dedicated pilot plant facility shown in Figure 4.
+It is designed specifically to handle the hazards associated with bringing together sodium metal and aqueous solutions, although, the use of sodium methoxide minimizes those hazards.
+The electrochemical reactor itself is expected to be in its own sub-enclosure, which will contain a nitrogen atmosphere.
+The nitrogen will prevent ignition of any hydrogen-oxygen mixture that might form were the reactor in an air environment.
+The assembly shown in Figure 4 will be placed in a fume hood.
 The hood has its own fire suppression system, which consists of extinguishers suitable for Class D fires.
+Construction of this pilot plant was put on hold by direction of the DOE.